tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

     0x402772 => [0x402772, 0x402774]; 0x402779 => [0x402779, 0x40277b]

   **Remark:**
-  *one uses IDA Pro can use the following Python script to decrypt the binary, when synchronizing the IDA's view with Reven (using qb-sync plugin), we get familiar effect of debugging a program without caring that it is encrypted B-)*
+  *one uses IDA Pro can use the following Python script to decrypt the binary, when synchronizing the IDA's view with Reven (using qb-sync plugin), then get a familiar effect of debugging a program but without caring that it is encrypted B-)*

     def decrypt_interval(lo_addr, hi_addr):
 	  print 'decrypting opcode from 0x{0:x} to 0x{1:x}'.format(lo_addr, hi_addr)